Len Lawson

-Leonard Keith Lawson (1927 – 29 November 2003), was a notorious criminal who was sentenced to life imprisonment for rape and murder.
+Leonard Keith Lawson (16 August 1927 – 29 November 2003), was a notorious criminal who was sentenced to life imprisonment for rape and murder.
 He died in prison in 2003.
 Previously, he had been a bestselling Australian comic book creator, successful commercial artist and photographer.

 Lawson first came to prominence as the creator of The Lone Avenger, an Australian comic book hero, whose first appearance was in the second issue of Action Comics in 1946 (unrelated to the American comics of the same name), running for thirteen years, eventually taking over the entire comic and selling up to 70,000 copies.
 The series was heavily influenced by Lone Ranger and other Western comics.
 Lawson also created another masked Western vigilante hero The Hooded Rider, as well as Diana, Queen of the Apes and Peter Fury.

+In 1954, Lawson took five young models, ages 15 to 22, to bushland in Terrey Hills to take swimsuit photos for a calendar.
+He bound and gagged the women and sexually assaulted them, raping at least two of them.
+He raped one 15-year-old girl twice.
+At his trial, his lawyer, Jack Thomas, portrayed his victims as promiscuous liars who had consented to sexual intercourse, accusing them of "deliberately committing perjury to put a noose round this man's neck."
+The jury rejected this defense, convicting Lawson of two counts of rape and one lesser count of assault with intent to commit rape, and sentenced to death by Justice Clancy.
+The judge expressed hope that Lawson's death sentence would be carried out, saying nothing about the case warranted leniency: "In your case, I think there is no reason why the law should not be carried into execution."